hmrc/play-events/README.md

 ##Creating a Metric Event

-A Metric Event currently writes out to the log in a standard format, which can analysed in your Log Digestion app to create reports etc.
+A Metric Event currently writes out to the log in a standard format, which can be analysed in your Log Digestion app to create reports etc.

 ```scala